redis/redis-doc/topics/client-side-caching.md

-A very important thing to understand about client side caching used with RESP2, and a Pub/Sub connection in order to read the invalidation messages, is that using Pub/Sub is entirely a trick **in order to reuse old client implementations**, but actually the message is not really sent a channel and received by all the clients subscribed to it.
+A very important thing to understand about client side caching used with RESP2, and a Pub/Sub connection in order to read the invalidation messages, is that using Pub/Sub is entirely a trick **in order to reuse old client implementations**, but actually the message is not really sent to a channel and received by all the clients subscribed to it.
 Only the connection we specified in the `REDIRECT` argument of the `CLIENT` command will actually receive the Pub/Sub message, making the feature a lot more scalable.